Income Tax Return Guide: How To File And Pay Your Tax Dues

-According to the Philippine Statistics Authority (PSA), the second largest class of workers in the country are the self-employed.
+According to the Philippine Statistics Authority (PSA), the second-largest class of workers in the country are self-employed.
 They made up about 27.8% of the total employment rate in the country in 2017.
-The self-employment population also have a growing rate of freelancers, due to the rise of remote jobs online.
+The self-employment population also has a growing rate of freelancers, due to the rise of remote jobs online.
 As the self-employed population continues to grow, their contribution to the economy now bears as much gravity as those who are employed.

-For freelancers and self-employed individuals, taxes are sometimes easy to forget.
-Unlike employed individuals whose taxes are automatically deducted from their paycheck along with benefits like health insurance and SSS contributions, take home pay tends to be a bit higher for the self employed.
+For self-employed individuals and freelancers, taxes are sometimes easy to forget.
+Unlike being formally employed where taxes are automatically deducted from their paycheck along with benefits like health insurance and SSS contributions, take-home pay tends to be a bit higher for the self-employed.
 Thus, it’s tempting to just pocket all of that money every payday and move on.
-But unless you want the Bureau of Internal Revenue (BIR) to come knocking at your door, it’s wise to set aside a chunk of those funds to pay Uncle Sam his due.
+But unless you want the Bureau of Internal Revenue (BIR) to come knocking at your door, it’s wise to set aside a chunk of those funds to pay your taxes.

-Taxpayers in the Philippines are classified into two types: corporate or individuals.
-Those who who fall on the individual taxpayer category, are those who are either employed (or a compensation income earner, which includes minimum wage earners) or self-employed.
+Taxpayers in the Philippines are classified into two types: corporate and individuals.
+Those who fall into the individual taxpayer category, are those who are either employed (or a compensation income earner, which includes minimum wage earners) or self-employed.

-Self-employed individuals may register as either single proprietor or entrepreneur (other than marginal income earners or those earning less than ₱ 100,000 annual gross revenues), or as professionals.
+Self-employed individuals may register as either single proprietors or entrepreneurs (other than marginal income earners or those earning less than ₱ 100,000 annual gross revenues), or as professionals.

 Single proprietor vs professionals

-Freelancers are considered as professionals despite not being governed by a regulatory board or body.
-As is the case of bloggers, web developers, graphic designers, writers and other people who provide specialized services.
+Freelancers are considered professionals despite not being governed by a regulatory board or body.
+As is the case of bloggers, web developers, graphic designers, writers, and other people who provide specialized services.

-Meanwhile sole proprietors are individuals who run their own business.
+Meanwhile, sole proprietors are individuals who run their own businesses.
 It can be the most simple form of business, as long as it’s registered through the Bureau of Trade Regulation and Consumer Protection (BTRCP) of the Department of Trade and Industry (DTI).

 BIR’s definition of self-employed